First, it depends on your definition of behind. It may not be the same as the bank’s definition (not shocking). Let’s examine:

 60 – 90 Days Late

 It’s at this point you should start preparing for your next steps.
-If you’re 60 or 90 days past due, it’s probably a lingering problem, but hope is not all lost.
+If you’re 60 or 90 days past due, it’s probably a lingering problem, but all hope isn’t lost.

 Next week I’ll talk about the different options you have when you’re really behind on your mortgage and what they all mean.
 Stay tuned!